netrisai/docs/sandbox/Sandbox9/sandbox-info.rst

 Kubernetes cluster
 ==================
 This sandbox provides an up and running 3 node Kubernetes cluster.
 You can integrate it with the Netris controller by installing **netris-operator**.
-Step-by-step instructions are included in the :ref:`"Run an On-Prem Kubernetes Cluster with Netris Automatic NetOps"<s9-k8s>` document.
+Step-by-step instructions are included in the :ref:`"Learn Netris operations with Kubernetes"<s9-k8s>` document.

 Upstream ISP